-In January 2021 the Northeastern coast of the United States experienced numerous problems with Internet connectivity.
 In many cities access to the Internet was completely shut down.
-Google, Facebook, Amazon, Zoom, Slack and some other services didn’t work.
-According to Bloomberg agency, the reason was an unexpectedly quick increase in the load on providers networks due to the growth of Internet traffic.
+Google, Facebook, Amazon, Zoom, Slack, and some other services didn’t work.
+According to the Bloomberg agency, the reason was an unexpectedly quick increase in the load on providers’ networks due to the growth of Internet traffic.

 After one of them made adjustments to its peer-to-peer system it triggered an unintended surge in traffic which overloaded several networks along the East Coast.
 Bloomberg agency sources accord that the incident was not related to hacker activity.

 In March 2020 at the request of EU authorities, Netflix and YouTube were reducing the quality of their streaming video to offload the networks of telecom operators.
 During the coronavirus pandemic in May 2020, former FCC Chairman Tom Wheeler said that regulators in the country “don’t know” what amount of money telecom operators will need to spend to upgrade infrastructure to handle the load.
 In many states traffic has increased by almost 100% and at this time the situation was similar in other countries of the world.